 2016/2017 Posted by Isabella G.

-Note: Meddeas offers specific gap year jobs for undergraduates.
+Note: Meddeas offers specific gap year working experiences for undergraduates.
 Get more information on our programs!

 What can you expect from Meddeas’ programs in your gap year?
 The answer in this video: